 CORPUS – Journey through the human body

-Certainly boasting the quirkiest architecture of all of Leiden’s museums (a huge body), CORPUS is great fun for families with children (from about 8 years old).
+You can’t miss the CORPUS museum -it’s shaped like a huge human body!
+This quirky building is great fun for families with children from about 8 years old.
 Once inside, visitors go an interactive ‘journey through the human body’ – starting at the bottom and working your way up through the brain.
 Along your journey you can see, feel and hear how the human body works.
-Our favourite was walking on a giant tongue (spongy material).
-You need to book in advance and should plan at least 2 hours for your visit.
+And there’s a touch of humour involved too.
+Our favourite part was walking on a giant tongue (made of spongy material).
+To visit, you need to book in advance.
+And plan at least 2 hours for your visit.

 Naturalis Biodiversity Center

-As the name suggests, Naturalis (National Museum of Natural History) is all about nature.
+As you have probably guessed from its name, Naturalis (National Museum of Natural History) is all about nature.
 Amongst fossils dating back millions of years, you’ll find two dinosaurs, a 9-meter long mosasaurus, an ancient horse and a mammoth.
-The museum is great for kids.
+Of course this museum is great for kids!